-The free schooling program “Culture step” is organized for people whose native tongue is not Estonian and who are interested in learning more about Estonian culture, nature, history and everyday life.
-The program consists of 25 academic hours worth of lectures, discussions, study trips and visits.
+Estonian Institute’s free schooling program “Culture step” is organized for people whose native tongue is not Estonian and who are interested in learning more about Estonian culture, nature, history and everyday life.
+The program consists of lectures, discussions, study trips and visits.
+Each participant completes 25 academic hours worth of activities.

 If, how and when to participate?